 As you might guess, the UK is a nation of runners.
 42% of hobbyists go for a run at least 3 to 4 times a week, and 27% do so at least 5 to 7 times a week.
 For the rest, moderation is key: jogging once or twice is enough.
 Others are fiercely committed, with 1% of these enthusiasts running for 2 to 3 hours, in one go!

-Is the sports industry the first to commercialise health-tech?
+Is the sports industry the first to commercialize health tech?

 The sporting goods industry is vast, and in 2014, the at-home and personal fitness market were worth £1.2 billion, a 28% increase in half a decade (Mintel).
 Nike, for example, has ramped up its female sporting goods section, and Nike Women’s is their fastest-growing sector.
 Our research finds that their efforts pay off, with 51% of both male and female consumers wearing Nike brand shoes.

 The sporting goods industry has started to use technology to improve and innovate its products.
-We can already see sports shops providing personalised services and products to consumers, so as to help minimise or prevent injury.
+We can already see sports shops providing personalized services and products to consumers, so as to help minimize or prevent injury.
 When buying running shoes, for example, Asics offers in-store gait analysis to fit you with the best pair of running shoes for your gait and foot shape.

 We’re wondering if, in the near future, our sports gear will be perfectly adapted to our bodies.
-DNA personalisation, for example?
-At present, we can see the average consumer benefiting from the commercialisation of sports tech, which sporting brands are pushing out to the public in a bid to keep up with this growing market.
+DNA personalization, for example?
+At present, we can see the average consumer benefiting from the commercialization of sports tech, which sporting brands are pushing out to the public in a bid to keep up with this growing market.

 Why do we run?